EmmanuelDemey/trainings-v2/training/solutions/vuejs_advanced/06_router/README.md

 # TP 6 — Advanced routing with Vue Router

 > This TP is **autonomous**: it does not depend on any other TP.
 The views, the
-> fake backend and the auth store are provided and working; your job is to write
+> fake backend, the auth store and the view transitions are provided and working;
-> the routing layer around them.
+> your job is to write the routing layer around them.

 ## Goal

 Chapter 6 — Turn a set of unprotected pages into a real application:

 - **Typed `meta`** so the router refactors safely
-- **Route transitions**, including a direction-aware one
+- **Route transitions**, driven by `meta` — given, and a direction-aware one as a bonus
 - **Guards**: authentication, roles, and blocking navigation away from a dirty form
 - **Programmatic navigation**: redirects, `NavigationFailure`, history
 - **Scroll behaviour** that restores position on back/forward